Allen Boothroyd: Recognition and later life

-Allen was elected Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce and the Royal Society of Illustrators, Artists and Designers.
+Allen was elected Fellow of the Royal Society of Arts for the Encouragement of Arts, Manufactures and Commerce and the Royal Society of Illustrators, Artists and Designers.

 Allen's semi-retirement provided time for him to indulge his hobbies: drawing and painting, tennis, golf, and music.
 From the 1990s, he would always take his sketch pad on holiday and took pleasure in sitting in front of a historic building or view that captured his imagination.
 He was instrumental in the fundraising and design for a new village hall in Little Shelford and created the elegant village sign.
 Later on, he led sessions of the Pavilion Art Group, helping artists to develop their skills.
 Listening to music was always an important part of Allen's life – in particular classical, jazz, and popular music.

 Allen was diagnosed with advanced prostate cancer and died while being treated in February 2020.

 Functions as keyboard for the Acorn System 2 and as case for the Acorn Atom.